openstack-archive/sahara/doc/source/devref/quickstart.rst

 Alternatively you can create node group templates from JSON files:

-If your environment does not use floating IP, omit defining floating IP in the template below.
+If your environment does not use floating IPs, omit defining floating IP in the template below.

 Sample templates can be found here: